gecko0307/bt/README.md

 # Banner Toolchain
-Banner development tools compatible with projects for SmartHead's Banny Tools.
-Automate optimization and packaging of HTML ad creatives.
+HTML banner development tools compatible with projects for SmartHead's Banny Tools.
+Automate bundling, optimization and packaging of ads, games and other single page web projects.
 * ✔️ Project initialization
 * ✔️ JavaScript module bundling and minification
 * ✔️ Server with autorefresh